 - replace the above with a known to be functional module (from a friend, a local service etcetera)

 - remove the suspect unit and use a MOST bypass loop connector to close back the optical fiber loop.
 This is mandatory.
-If you simply unplug a module and do not close the optical fiber ring, unexpected results will follow.
+If you simply unplug a module and do not close the optical fiber ring, all modules that work on the fiber optics will stop functioning and your test will not be relevant.

 Thanks for reading through.
 Did you find our short guide helpful ?
 If there’s anything we missed or if you have a question, please feel free to leave a message and we will get back to you in a jiffy.